abreu4/wing-man/README.md

 # The Wing Man

-The Wing Man is an automatic tinder CLI which knows "your type".
+The Wing Man is an automatic tinder CLI which "knows your type".
 The program runs on top of Tinder web.
 Once you train a model on your taste, it swipes possible partners accordingly and automatically.